JuliaLinearAlgebra/MatrixDepot.jl/doc/matrices.rst

       .. image:: images/vand.png

    pei
-      The Pei matrix is a symmetric matrix with known inversison [pei62]_.
+      The Pei matrix is a symmetric matrix with known inverse [pei62]_.

       .. image:: images/pei.png